microsoft/moaw/workshops/serverless-overview/workshop.md

 To do this, you will have to:

-- Instantiate the cognitive service
+- Instantiate the cognitive service as a `Free` tier
 - Retrieve your auto-generated `Api Key`
 - Call the speech to text API